Ryan Streeter

 Streeter has also served as Special Assistant to President George W. Bush at the White House Domestic Policy Council; Senior Adviser and Director at the U.S. Department of Housing and Urban Development under Secretaries Mel Martinez and Alphonso Jackson; a Fellow at Hudson Institute; and Special Assistant for Policy to Indianapolis Mayor Stephen Goldsmith.
 Streeter was also a Next Generation Leadership Fellow at the Rockefeller Foundation.

-Streeter holds a Ph.D. in philosophy from Emory University, a M.A. from Northern Illinois University, and a B.A. from the Moody Bible Institute in Illinois.
+Streeter holds a Ph.D. in philosophy from Emory University, an M.A. from Northern Illinois University, and a B.A. from the Moody Bible Institute in Illinois.